kdorff/sfpg/readme.txt

 Manually set, or have the gallery generate a random phrase.
 The SECURITY_PHRASE is used to make the gallery URL's tamper resistant to avoid creative or malicious use.

 If the gallery is accessed and this option is not set, then the gallery will insert a random string of chars into the script.
-This string will also be saved in the DATA_ROOT in a file called "security_phrase.php".
-If this file exists while the gallery is accessed and the SECURITY_PHRASE option is not set, then the string will be reused.
-This is to avoid having to delete the entire DATA_ROOT, when upgrading or starting over with a fresh copy of the gallery.

 If the script can't edit itself, a text is displayed, explaining that the SECURITY_PHRASE have to be set manually.